 More updates ready for the new season!
-September 2019 - in an effort to reduce the number of trailing wires, the computer that controls the mount - all the cameras, filter wheel, guide scope and dew controls have been mounted on the scope and all data and power cables custom made to the correct length - end result - just one cable from the scope to the power supply.
+August 2021 - Better quality guide scope and camera - in an effort to reduce the number of trailing wires, the computer that controls the mount - all the cameras, filter wheel, guide scope and dew controls have been mounted on the scope and all data and power cables custom made to the correct length - end result - just one cable from the scope to the power supply.
 Full library of darks, flats and bias taken - just need a clear dark sky now!!

 Equipment update - Feb 2019 - (Below) guide scope changed to a longer focal length and a more sensitive camera.
 Skywatcher Evostar ED72 and ZWO ASI 290MM.
 Two more big changes coming soon - the Avalon Linear Fast Reverse mount has been sold and a Mesu 200 will be installed.
 The main imaging camera (Atik 460 EX Mono) will be changed for a camera with a much bigger sensor and more powerful cooling (-50º) - an Atik 16200 Mono.

 The new setup for 2018/19 imaging season is finally all put together.
 Takahashi FSQ 106 EDX iv mounted on Primaluce rings on a Losmandy plate with a matching Vixen plate on top for the Skywatcher EvoGuide guidescope (with Atik GPCam for guiding) on a home made mounting bracket.
 The scope is fitted with a Lakeside electronic focuser, Atik 460 EX mono camera and Atik EFW3 electronic filter wheel with 2" Baader broadband (LRGB) and narrowband (Ha - SII and OIII) all mounted on an Avalon Linear Fast Reverse mount - and all colour co-ordinated !! ;-) HiTechAstro Dew band controller powers dew bands on both scopes.